Robert Tooth: Business and public life

 A prominent Anglican layman, he was a director of the Society for the Relief of Destitute Children, a fellow of St Paul's College within the University of Sydney and an original committee-man of the Union Club.
 He began building his fine residence, Cranbrook, at Rose Bay in 1859 but sold it to Robert Towns in 1864.
 Robert retired from R. and F. Tooth & Co. in April 1872 and Frederick and R. L. Tooth carried on as F. Tooth & Co.
 This partnership was dissolved on 31 March 1873 when Frederick retired, Mitchell and R. L. Tooth carrying on as Tooth & Co.
 Most of the profit from this successful business came from importing wines, spirits and beer, as colonial beer was not widely drunk until the 1880s.

 On 1 May 1849 he had married at St Mark's Church, Pontville, Van Diemen's Land, Maria Lisle, daughter of Captain George Brooks Forster, R.N.; on 24 June 1871 he married Elizabeth Mansfield.

+In 1880 he became the first President of the New South Wales Gun Club which was based at Mascot where the domestic airport is today.
+The club is still operational today based in Duffy Forest as it moved there in the 1940's to make way for the second runway at Mascott.
+The club shoot Clay Targets across all Olympic disciplines.